 Why police sometimes get it wrong

-It’s not surprising that some officers err on the side of caution – if a serious assault or worse occurred after they had decided an AVO was unnecessary, everybody from their superiors and the victim’s family to the media would be questioning their decision.
+It’s not surprising that some officers err on the side of caution – if a serious assault or worse occurred after they had decided an AVO was unnecessary, it would be understandable that more senior officers, the victim’s family and the community would question their decision.

-However, it’s the somewhat grey area of what constitutes aggressive or intimidating behaviour that can lead to unnecessary AVOs.
-Two family members shouting at each other doesn’t necessarily equate to either party fearing violence or feeling intimidated by the other.
+However, it’s the somewhat grey area of what constitutes aggressive or intimidating behaviour that can lead to unnecessary AVOs which have potentially significant consequences on the persons affected.
+Two family members shouting at each other, even very loudly, doesn’t necessarily equate to either party fearing violence or feeling intimidated by the other.
 In reality, there may not be the slightest risk of violence occurring.
 Yet a neighbour hearing that argument won’t know that, and police officers who hear the shouting as they approach to investigate would almost certainly assume the situation had the potential to turn violent.
-The arguing couple may have difficulty convincing police that was not the case.
+The arguing couple may have difficulty convincing police that they were simply engaged in a heated discussion as people do from time to time.
 To the couple, the idea of an AVO might seem ridiculous.
 To the police, departing without taking any action might be a risk they’re not willing to take.

 There is also the scope for false or exaggerated allegations, particularly where applications are made by individuals.
 It’s an unfortunate reality that AVOs sometimes appear to be used as a tactic in custody matters, or to be taken out for the purpose of creating trouble for the person concerned.